tHeStRyNg/devops/Solutions/Task1/README.md

 - Git pull this repo ``` git pull https://github.com/tHeStRyNg/devops.git ```
 - Go to devops/Solutions/Task1 folder and exec the following ```docker-compose up --build ```

-This will spin the 3 containers up then open your browser http://<REMOTE/LOCAL IP> and you will be able to see the react logo as mentioned above on Conllusion step 3.
+This will spin the 3 containers up then open your browser http://<REMOTE/LOCAL IP> and you will be able to see the react logo as mentioned above on Conclusion step 3.